Adjusting to a Mouth Guard or Retainer in 4 Months

 Maintaining Proper Hygiene Practices

 Oral appliance hygiene is not only pivotal for your overall oral health but can also be integral in mitigating irritation.
-Regular cleaning of your night guard or retainer prevents the buildup of bacteria, which can exacerbate gum soreness.
+Regular cleaning of your mouth guard or retainer prevents the buildup of bacteria, which can exacerbate gum soreness.
 Each day, gently brush your appliance with a soft-bristle toothbrush and avoid using hot water, which could warp its shape.
 Additionally, soaking in a non-alcoholic, denture-cleaning solution can keep your appliance fresh and hygienic or use a ultrasonic retainer cleaner.

 Adjustment Techniques